LANL-Seismoacoustics/infrapy/docs/source/quickstart.rst

             wvfrm_path = "../infrapy-data/hrr-5/*/*.sac"
             tloss_path = "../infrapy/propagation/priors/tloss/2007_08-"

-    The analysis parameters include a noise option ("pre" or "post" detection window), a window buffer factor that extends the sample window beyond the detection window, a source location, frequency band, yield range, and reference distance from the source at which to compute the source spectral estimate.
+    The analysis parameters include a noise option ("pre" or "post" detection window), a window buffer factor that extends the sample window beyond the detection window by some factor (0.2 meaning a 20% increase in the window length here), a source location, frequency band, yield range, and reference distance from the source at which to compute the source spectral estimate.
 If a ground truth yield is known it can be specified and the frequency-yield resolution of the grid can be specified.

     .. code-block:: python